-As India were approaching their victory target of 170 with Sehwag in his 90s, skipper Sangakkara lets thru 4 byes that tied the scores.
+As India were approaching their victory target of 170 with Sehwag in the 90s, skipper Sangakkara lets thru 4 byes that tied the scores.
 He then clearly orders Randiv to bowl a no ball which cancelled out Sehwag's six as the scores were level.
 These actions of some desparation raises the spectre of spot fixing as the odds on Sehwag getting his hundred in the dying overs of a one sided match was very high.

 What really compounded the concerns of spot fixing was when Sangakkara appeared at the press conference and made statements which appeared in complete contradiction of the events that he seemed to orchestrate on the field, prior to this stump mic evidence emerging.

 3rd ODI, Tri Nations, Dambulla, 16th Aug 2010

 Cheating Pakistan stars Salman Butt and Mohammad Asif face up to seven years' jail after they were found guilty of a match-fixing scandal that shamed cricket.The former Pakistan captain Salman Butt and fast bowler Mohammad Asif were both found guilty of conspiracy to cheat and conspiracy to accept corrupt payments after they conspired to bowl three no-balls during the Test between Pakistan and England.
 Earlier, Mohammed Amir has pleaded guilty to the same charges.
 Nov 2011